 Making the Transition to the Cloud

-Though leading companies already enjoy the agility their cloud-based finance functions provide, there are helpful steps you can take if you’re at an earlier stage of that journey:
+Though leading institutions already enjoy the agility their cloud-based finance functions provide, there are helpful steps you can take if you’re at an earlier stage of that journey:

 - Define your cloud strategy.
 Get a clear picture of your IT landscape and determine the applications that make the most sense to move first.